38 interesting gamification examples to unlock user engagement & loyalty

 The app has reached the milestone of 5 million users and will keep boosting its users’ productivity!

-Forest Gamification Example: uses gamification for apps to help you focus
+Forest Gamification Example: gamification incentivizes users to focus (and achieve their goals!)

 The Forest app allows you to focus when you need to the most.
 Whenever you want to stop your digital distractions you can open Forest, set a timer, and plant a seed.
 You can’t go outside the app until the timer is completed, if you do give up the seed will die.